Mon - Fri 8am - 6pm

-Parquet Flooring is made up from individual wooden blocks which are then positioned into a parquet pattern.
-Parquet wood flooring comes in a variety of different patterns including chevron, herringbone, versailles, basket and brick weave, all of which come in a number of different shades, styles and finishes.
+Parquet wood is made up of individual wooden blocks which are then arranged into a parquet pattern.
+Parquet comes in a range of patterns including herringbone and chevron, all of which come in a variety of different shades, styles and finishes.
 Parquet flooring is the perfect choice if you’re looking to add luxury and class to your home, along with a elegant modern touch too.

 What is Parquet Flooring?